SchoemanClaudia/D20Bingo/README.md

 ### Overview

 - D20 Bingo! is a solo game where the unpredictability of a 20-sided die determines the marking of a 4x4 game card.
-The dice might roll the same number twice, three or maybe even four times during game play, which starts to make the game interesting when special rolls are introduced.
-Players race against the clock to complete patterns on their bingo cards, each number determined by the roll of a D20.
-This blend of luck and strategy offers a unique and thrilling experience for solitary play.
-Created for a unique and enjoyable gaming experience for all ages, by blending the thrill of D20 dice rolls with the classic fun of bingo.
-It's simple and engaging mechanics make it perfect for solo play, providing a challenging and entertaining way to test your luck and strategy skills.
+The die might roll the same number twice, three or maybe even four times during gameplay, which starts to make the game interesting when special rolls are introduced.
+Players race against the clock to complete patterns on a bingo card, each number determined by the roll of a D20.
+Created for a unique and enjoyable gaming experience for all ages, with the combination of luck and strategy, D20 Bingo! offers a unique and thrilling experience.
+It's simple and engaging mechanics makes it the perfect single player game, providing a challenging and entertaining way to test your luck and strategy skills.

 ### Objectives